so, if you’re interested in stumbling on happiness, because you are looking for a self-help book on how to become happier, keep looking.

 just replace politics and commentary on current events with psychology 101, show host with harvard psychology professor and a 30 or 60 minute TV format with an actual book and you have a better idea of what this book is actually like.

-gilbert’s book is such entertaining read with jokes on almost every page, that learning becomes more like an undercover activity.
+gilbert’s book is such an entertaining read with jokes on almost every page, that learning becomes more like an undercover activity.

 it is definitely happening, but somehow you almost forget about it.